Santosh-GS/programming-notes/python_style_guide_basics.md

   <br>
 * Use triple double-quotes for docstring
 * Module docstring goes before imports
-* Start writing in the same line of docstring initiation
+* Start writing docstring content in the initiating line itself (right after triple quotes)
   <br>
 * Use 2 spaces before `#` for in-line comments and 1 space after `#``
 * A white space goes after a comma except in case of a trailing comma or closing parantheses